aimms/how-to/Articles/595/595-accessing-the-azure-datalake-externally.rst

 * **sig:** the value for the signature is a unique string that's constructed from the fields that must be verified to authorize the request.
 It is a hash-based message authentication code (HMAC) that's computed over the string-to-sign combined with the storage access key by using the SHA256 algorithm.
 The result of that is encoded by using Base64 encoding.
 There are tools available for this, but we highly recommend using our ADLS toolkit to create a SAS token.

-Pushing a file to the ADLS
+Pushing a File to the ADLS
 ---------------------------------

 We need to use `the PUT blob request <https://learn.microsoft.com/en-us/rest/api/storageservices/put-blob>`_ from the Azure Blob Service REST API as this API allows us to put a 'blob' (file) with contents into our ADLS: